pinax-network/awesome-substreams/README.md

 > Rust libraries related to Substreams

 - [Substreams Rust](https://github.com/streamingfast/substreams-rs) - Substreams is a powerful blockchain indexing technology, developed for The Graph Network.
-- [Substreams for Antelope](https://github.com/pinax-network/substreams-antelope) - This library contains the generated protobuffer for the Antelope blocks as well as helper methods to extract and parse block data.
 - [Antelope Rust](https://github.com/pinax-network/antelope.rs) - Antelope Standard Library for Rust.

 **[back to top](#contents)**